antimatterhorn/nidhoggr/docs/source/core_concepts.rst

 correct values.
 This is done via the ``PhysicalConstants`` object which has two constructor methods.
-You can either supply the full scope of your desired units with unit length (in meters), unit mass (in kg), unit time (in seconds), unit temperature (in Kelvin), and unit charge (in Coulomb), or just a subset of the first three, wherein temperature will be assumed to be Kelvins and charge will be assumed to be Coulombs.
+You can either supply the full scope of your desired units with unit length (in meters), unit mass (in kg), unit time (in seconds), unit temperature (in Kelvin), and unit charge (in Coulomb), or just a subset of the first three, whereupon temperature will be assumed to be Kelvins and charge will be assumed to be Coulombs.

 For example, in order to simulate something like the Earth with state quantities near 1, you may choose to instantiate your units like so: